johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `(date-ref `*date fieldname*`)`

 Retrieves the value of the field named by the symbol *fieldname* from *date*.
+This may be more efficient than generating an alist, but may also be less efficient if several different fields are required.

 `(date-update `*date*` `*fieldname*` `*value*`)`